JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

     <p><img src="icon-1-done.svg" width="20" alt="First step"/> <a href="jvm-create-project-with-spring-boot.md">Create a Spring Boot project with Kotlin</a><br/><img src="icon-2-done.svg" width="20" alt="Second step"/> <a href="jvm-spring-boot-add-data-class.md">Add a data class to the Spring Boot project</a><br/><img src="icon-3.svg" width="20" alt="Third step"/> <strong>Add database support for Spring Boot project</strong><br/><img src="icon-4-todo.svg" width="20" alt="Fourth step"/> Use Spring Data CrudRepository for database access</p>
 </microformat>

-## Add database support
+In this part of the tutorial you'll add and configure a database to your project using JDBC.
 In JVM applications, you use JDBC to interact with databases.
 For convenience, Spring Framework provides `JdbcTemplate` class that simplifies the use of JDBC and helps to avoid common errors.

+## Add database support

 The common practice in Spring Framework based applications is to implement the database access logic within the so-called _service_ layer – this is where business logic lives.
 In Spring, you should mark classes with the `@Service` annotation to imply that the class belongs to the service layer of the application.